Thursday, December 8, 2011

 We made the cutest round ornaments that I found on the blog Craftside out of children's books that had broken spines.
 I liked this type of paper best, it is heavier grade and holds up better.

+The last touch for the tree was to make a garland.
+I cut strips of paper about 1/2 inch by 6 inches long from old romance novels, kids' books, graphic novels and atlases These were randomly woven into a gumwrapper weave.
+You can find instructions and videos on how to do this all over the internet.
 The final touches that really brought the tree together were the great idea by a coworker to use glitter hairspray to add some sparkle to the fanned ornaments and the tree topper, old fashioned strands of silver icicles and a random box of vintage glass ornaments we found stashed in the storage room marked, "Janitorial Supplies."
 I think the tree topper looks like a prairie windmill and so I'm going to give my tree a title: Homemade 1940s Prairie Christmas.